MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 Before you can install the Microsoft Tunnel VPN gateway for Microsoft Intune, you must configure prerequisites.
 Prerequisites include use of a Linux server that runs containers to host the Tunnel server software.
 You'll also need to configure your network, firewalls, and proxies to support communications for the Microsoft Tunnel.

-At a high level, you’ll need the following to use the Microsoft Tunnel:
+At a high level, you'll need the following to use the Microsoft Tunnel:

 - An Azure subscription.
 - A *Microsoft Intune Plan 1* subscription